 So you’ve heard about the best brunch places in Hong Kong, but have you checked out these amazing afternoon tea sets in the city?

-From happy hours to dinner buffets and fancy hotel brunches, the city of Hong Kong is renowned for its eating and food culture.
-And one thing that we take very seriously in HK is afternoon tea.
-So if you’re wondering who has the best high tea in Hong Kong, these are favourite spots to enjoy tiny sandwiches, sweet treats, scones and a good cup of cha.
+From swanky coffee shops to happy hours, to sumptuous dinner buffets, the city of Hong Kong is renowned for its eating and food culture.
+And one thing that we take very seriously is afternoon tea.
+So if you’re wondering who has the best high tea in Hong Kong, these are our favourite spots to enjoy tiny sandwiches, sweet treats, scones, and a good cup of cha.

 Wondering where to go for the best high tea in Hong Kong?
 Check out our guide below

 1. The Butterfly Room at Rosewood

-Regarded as one of the best afternoon teas in Hong Kong, Rosewood makes top-notch pastries that keep us visiting again and again ($998 for two).
+Regarded as one of the best afternoon teas in Hong Kong, Rosewood makes top-notch pastries that keep us visiting again and again.
 One thing special about Rosewood’s afternoon tea is that customers are served with confections after having the savouries, where you can pick any sweets from the trollies.
-Whether you love their caviar crab meat toast, chocolate pound cake or fruit tart, the afternoon tea at The Butterfly Room will definitely become your all-time favourite.
+Whether you love its caviar crab meat toast, chocolate pound cake, or fruit tart, the afternoon tea at The Butterfly Room will definitely become your all-time favourite.

-The Butterfly Room, Rosewood Hong Kong, Victoria Dockside, 18 Salisbury Road, Tsim Sha Tsui, Kowloon, Hong Kong, p.
+The Butterfly Room, Rosewood Hong Kong, Victoria Dockside, 18 Salisbury Road, Tsim Sha Tsui, Hong Kong, p.
 3891 8732

 2. The Verandah at The Repulse Bay

 If you feel like escaping from the city for a while, The Verandah is a great spot.
-The spectacular sea view and the colonial-style interior are big bonuses, where the courtyard fountain or spiral staircase are great photo spots.
+The spectacular sea view and the colonial-style interior are big bonuses, while the courtyard fountain and spiral staircase are great photo spots.
 Since the Verandah is managed by The Peninsula, you can expect amazing food like parmigiano reggiano mousse and caramel chocolate pillows.
-The afternoon tea for two is priced at $648 on weekdays and $688 on weekends and public holidays.

 The Verandah, The Repulse Bay, 109 Repulse Bay Road, Hong Kong, p.
 2292 2822